cmuparlay/parlayhash/README.md

 initial insert geometric mean of mops = 184.35
 ```

-Note that zipfian .99 is what is suggested by the YCSB [Yahoo Cloud
+We note that zipfian .99 is what is suggested by the YCSB [Yahoo Cloud
 Serving Benchmark](https://research.yahoo.com/news/yahoo-cloud-serving-benchmark) as a good model for the skew of real-world
 data used in key value stores.